oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 1. Add the `OKTA_CLI_*` placeholder values to the configuration files that make sense for your language and framework
 2. Add the `.okta/sample-config.yaml` file with the right application type for your language and framework
-3. Run `okta start` to provision and Okta app and update all the placeholders in your config file(s).
+3. Run `okta start` to provision and Okta app and update all the placeholders in your config file(s)

-> The easiest way to see what configuration you need for your language and framework is to visit the official samples found in the [okta-samples](https://github.com/okta-samples) GitHub org.
+> The easiest way to see what configuration you need for your language and framework is to visit the samples found in the [okta-samples](https://github.com/okta-samples) GitHub org.

 Currently, the available placeholder values are: